AztechMC/Modern-Industrialization/docs/ADDING_RECIPES.md

 The easiest way to add process conditions is via KubeJS, similarly to how inputs and outputs are added.
 Here is the list of currently supported conditions:
 - `dimension(dimension key)`: Requires the machine to be in the specified dimension.
+- `biome(biome key)`: Requires the machine to be in the specified biome.
 - `adjacentBlock(block, position)`: Requires a specific block to be next to the machine.
   - Position indicates where the block should be.
   - For multiblocks, the position is always relative to the controller.